 Museum of Contemporary Arts

 The MCA is dedicated to modern art from around Australia and the rest of the world, a counterpart to other global museums like the Tate Modern or MOMA.
 There is always an exhibition going on here for you to visit, alongside the more permanent collections, and even live events.

 It is located in a classic Art Deco building and also offers some unique shopping opportunities with publications, souvenirs, and gifts available.
 You can also sit down for a cup of coffee and lunch in the MCA Café, which looks out over the harbor.

 Be sure to spend some time figuring out the deeper meanings behind the works of art on the walls here – they often have a real message to send.
 You are bound to stumble across an art student or two engrossed in what they see!

 If you are looking for a place to watch the New Year’s Eve fireworks, then look no further.
 Barangaroo Park is recognized as the best vantage point, but there are plenty of attractions during the rest of the year too.

 It used to be an industrial estate until it was turned into a rocky outcrop populated with trees and scrubs, a testament to the power of nature reclaiming a spot.

 Now, you can’t even tell what it used to be, as it represents a green haven in the middle of the city.
 There are many rock pools here to explore and walks to stroll along, and it’s becoming a cultural hub.
 It’s definitely worth dedicating at least half a day too.
 Even if all you do is sit down and enjoy the sunshine with a picnic, it will be time well spent.

 When you visit Sydney, dare to stray a little further away from the obvious.

-You will discover a beautiful city which is thriving in the modern world, with art, culture, and cuisine everywhere to be found.
+You will discover a beautiful city that is thriving in the modern world, with art, culture, and cuisine everywhere to be found.
 After you have crossed off all your tourist highlights, try these options as well.